microsoft/VSProjectSystem/doc/overview/project_capabilities.md

 | DeploymentProject | Indicates a project that is capable of provisioning Azure resources using Azure Resource Manager that will create an environment for an application.
 | FabricApplication | Indicates a project that represents a Service Fabric application.
 | LSJavaScript.v45 | Indicates a project that represents a LightSwitch JavaScript V4.5 project.
+| FolderPublish | Indicates a project that is capable of publishing the deployment artifacts to a folder.

 ## Summary table